 Another fish example are the species of tuna, many of which are being overfished into extinction.
 Meanwhile, what the general public worries about is that dolphins might be harmed as a side effect of tuna fishing.

 Of course, another reason for this is that dolphins are many times more intelligent than tuna.

 In America, opossums tend to get this treatment.
 Due to their vague resemblance to that abhorred rodent and disturbing dentition, they often get treated with much less respect and mercy than other native wildlife.
 Some people immediately conclude that an opossum is rabid because it's ugly, even though their low body temperature makes them unlikely to catch the virus.
 An opossum living outside your house is usually harmless and sometimes even useful, as they eat many small pests.
-Admittedly they are rather dirty (and smelly) animals, but rarely carry any contagious diseases.
+Admittedly they are rather dirty (and smelly) animals, but rarely carry any contagious diseases, to the point that wild opossum roadkills are usually safe to eat and there's a whole cuisine in the Deep South around them.
 They have very little chance of hurting you, their best defense is to hiss and play dead.
 But they're uglier than raccoons and skunks, so they must be evil!